 To Dust Ye Shall Return (Hank McNeil, Ryan Vigilante, JP Spoonmore)

-Editor’s Note: Ryan Vigilante serves as the Photo Editor of The Observer and JP Spoonmore serves as the Video Unit Leader.
+Editor’s Note: Ryan Vigilante is the Photo Editor of The Observer and J.P.
+Spoonmore is the Video Unit Leader.

 Silent Steel (Michael Simon)

-“Silent Steel” is a quiet examination of an artist at work, allowing us to meet metal sculpture artist Ivan Iler in his studio.
-This short documentary combines verite elements with footage of his previous and upcoming projects.
-The audience first meets Iler in his workshop, creating a human face out of metal, occasionally mumbling to himself and making jokes as the sound of cogs plays in the background.
-Through things said and unspoken, we cannot help but connect with his clear care and passion for his craft.
-There is a sadness to the film, as these sculptures aren’t widely known, but there is great beauty in his process which is captured with striking visuals.
-In the end, we get to see his published work, as he demonstrates an interactive sculpture of an elephant set in a town intersection.
-“Silent Steel” is a rare opportunity to encounter an artist in their natural habitat, and it is magical to watch. – Ayden Kowalski, Scene Writer
+Simon’s film is a quiet examination of an artist at work, allowing us to meet the artist in these special moments.
+This short documentary follows Ivan Iler, a metal sculptor, combining verite elements with footage of himcreating his next project.
+The audience first meets him in his workshop, and as we watch him make a human face with metal, occasionally talking to himself, we cannot help but connect with his clear care and passion.
+There is a sadness to the film, as these sculptures are practically unknown, but there is great beauty in his process, which is captured with striking visuals.
+The audience cannot help but fall in love with him, and at the end, we get to see his published work, as he demonstrates an interactive sculpture of an elephant set in a town intersection.
+“Silent Steel” is a rare opportunity to encounter an artist in their natural habitat, and it is magical to watch. — Ayden Kowalski, Scene Writer